UCEA CS:GO Fall Season

 Reschedule Week: November 1-6, 2020

-The top four teams from each group will move to the playoffs.
+All teams from each group will move to the playoffs.
 Playoffs will include one single-elimination brackets that is seeded according to final standings from the group stage.
 All matches will be best of one (1) excluding the Finals which will be best of three (3).
-Matches for Round 1 through Quarterfinals will begin at 7:00 PM Eastern.
-The Semifinal match will begin at 6:00 PM Eastern, and the Finals will begin at 4:00 PM Eastern.
-All matches will be online and produced by UCEA.
+Matches for Round 1 through Semifinals will begin at 7:00 PM Eastern.
+The Third Place Match will begin at 6:00 PM Eastern, and the Finals will begin at 4:00 PM Eastern.
+Matches in each Round will be produced by UCEA.